My guess is that you probably know what Merch or KDP is already, but if not – I will briefly explain now!

 Seeing as I had zero experience in this space and no idea what I was doing, I was in shock when I made my first sale.

-Probably the MOST ANNOYING thing about KDP, is that it can take several DAYS for your books to be reviewed and go live.
+Another frustrating thing about KDP, is that it can take several or even weeks for your books to be reviewed and go live.

-So, you can have a nervous wait for several days, wondering if your book is going to be approved or not.
+So, you can have a nervous wait, wondering if your book is going to be approved or not.

 The whole process of actually uploading the book, can also be very slow at times and frustrating.